kian99/jimm-k8s-operator/README.md

 - The ability to query across multiple Juju controllers simultaneously.
 - Expanded authentication and authorisation functionality utilising OAuth2.0 and Relationship-based Access Control (ReBAC).

-For users who want to deploy JIMM in its entirety (including its dependencies), it is recommended to visit [our documentation](https://canonical-jaas-documentation.readthedocs-hosted.com/en/latest/) for more details.
+For users who want to deploy JIMM in its entirety (including its dependencies), it is recommended to start with [our tutorials](https://canonical-jaas-documentation.readthedocs-hosted.com/en/latest/tutorial) to get acquianted.

 ## Usage